xiyu1984/Blog/docs/MPC-ECDSA/t-n-Share.md

 # t-n Sharing

 ## Introduction
 From a high level, `t-n-sharing` is for n participants sharing a secrete $s$.
-Arbitrary $t(t\leq n)$ participants can work together to recover the secret, but with negligible probability for any $t-1$ participants.
+Arbitrary $t+1(t < n)$ participants can work together to recover the secret, but with negligible probability for any $t$ participants.

 ## Priciple
 ### [Lagrange interpolation theorem](https://en.wikipedia.org/wiki/Lagrange_polynomial)